Abe Lincoln may have said that you can’t always please everyone.

 In particular, they can be identified by the clicking noise they make when they retract their head into their prothorax as a defense mechanism against predators.
 They feed on dung, carrion, and other dead animals.

-Occasionally, they eat live insects, including other click beetles, but this is only when food sources are scarce.
+Occasionally, they eat live insects, including other click beetles, but only when food sources are scarce.
 During mating season (usually from late June to early July), male scarabs use their horns or antennae to fight each other for female mates.

 40. Dogbane Leaf Beetle